rivue/Gamified-Study-Tool/README.md

                 - instead of making path a long rectangle shape, make it follow the curve of the nodes
                 - ⭐️ explore adding "scroll to current" on map page (last unlocked node)
                 - also, maybe change it to vertical
+                - ⭐️ add ability to leave libraries (later)
+                - ⭐️ all the other routes and stuff (terms & policies, buying subscription, can't think of others?)
             - add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or maybe I could add a box for putting in library codes or something
             - ⭐️ after user submits something and is waiting, display a loading bar or wheel or different rotating facts (maybe relevant to the library?) letting the user know that it is generating
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc... use this maybe: https://www.shadcn-vue.com/docs/components/stepper.html
             - note: for main page, add two / 3 simple boxes, class you want, school, and possibly professor, and it gives you classes close to you like quizlet / rate my professor along with option for creating your own maybe it shows private ones with a "lock" icon and prompts you to enter a password. this way it would be like more of a network, which would differentiate us from a copy paste ai study tool (turbolearn) / NotebookLM
-        - ability to verify by school email which helps with filtering results?
         - ⭐️ Stripe implementation
             - have to think abt what different payment levels mean / how I want to do it

-    # basically in library browser, see all libraries
-    # then add ability to leave libraries (later)

         - ⭐️ add google auth
         - ⭐️ let units / sections / courses have duplicate values as others in db
-            - ⭐️ add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study
-            - ⭐️ add support for multiple file upload as well
         - ⭐️ add ability to see uploaded files in library (list of their names) and maybe even file preview (would require nosql db or something maybe)

         medium (chip away at when tired / mentally exhausted from hard ones):
         - implement game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...
             - ⭐️ add a user joined date so I can display "rivuer for 6 months, 19 days, 13 hours, 10 minutes, 5, 6, 7, etc... seconds"
-            - ⭐️ save for later, just do a basic fire streak thing for now, maybe with 5, 10, 20, 50, 100 day streak animations from Lottie Files and animations for streak loosing as well
-                - ⭐️ will probably involve a last_lesson variable
         - ⭐️ Terms of use / Policy Page legal agreement thing
             - ⭐️ Look at websites and stuff for this
         - ⭐️ In creating a new library, add checkboxes for different types of modes (fill-in-the-blank, t/f, mcq, etc…)
             - maybe add it in settings for owner as well (enable / disable for future lesson content generation)
-        - ⭐️ remove library difficulty, mentor, language, etc... from db course structure, backend, frontend course creation screen
-            - note: easy to get rid of in the frontend, but have to remove lots of stuff in backend w/ various function calls and stuff
-            - get rid of other stuff I'm not using / don't plan on using like stuff in User model with ai tutor, etc...

         - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analogies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)
-        - ⭐️ all the other routes and stuff (terms & policies, buying subscription)
         - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
             - make description visible right below library card I think, maybe i card has more detail information, maybe when it was created or current owner or something
             - also displays number of members of the library
             - should I replace the proposed "i-card" with some icon that links to library details like discord has with their profile page where I would put files, members, and everything else in the menu, or should I keep it as is?
             - ⭐️ make library description editable by owner
                 - maybe this would be near leaderboard or something
-                16) look into already existing Leaderboard page for my leaderboard component
-                - this would be a tab / icon in one of the vertical menu bar thing I want to add
         - ⭐️ add staging / pre-production environment that isn't localhost
             - figure out if 1) what I do to migrate the database is safe (swapping uri string and running flask db ugprade) and 2) how I should do it if it is not ideal